West London Pub of the Year 2026 announced!

 - CAMRA also regularly produces a podcast 'Pubs.
 Pints.
 People' available at https://camra.org.uk/podcast/.

 - The new CAMRA website https://camra.org.uk/ has been launched.
 WhatPub and the Good Beer Guide are incorporated in the new website.
-The WhatPub website will as a result be closing down.

 For the latest news check out our Facebook page.
 Also for news from CAMRA across London see London Drinker, and the London CAMRA Facebook page.